 If you are looking for a little arts and culture in upstate New York, the award-winning Buffalo Philharmonic Orchestra is a great weekend option.

-Under the direction of music director JoAnn Falletta, the BPO offers 120 Classics, Pops and Youth Concerts each year and reaches 40,000 students across all eight counties of Western New York.
-The orchestra calls Kleinhans Music Hall (3 Symphony Circle, Buffalo NY) its home, which has received status as a National Historic Site with a reputation for being one of the best concert halls in the United States, it’s a both an auditory and visual delight.
+Under the direction of music director JoAnn Falletta, the BPO offers over 100 concerts each year, and reaches 40,000 students across all eight counties of Western New York.
+The orchestra calls the historic Kleinhans Music Hall (3 Symphony Circle, Buffalo NY) home, and with a reputation for being one of the best concert halls in the United States, it’s a both an auditory and visual delight.

 For more information about the Buffalo Philharmonic Orchestra, visit BPO.org